douweschulte/pdbtbx/README.md

 ## PDB format
 PDB 3.30 as published by wwPDB in 2008.

-mmCIF, basic support to retrieve and save atomic data, will be extended.
+PDBx/mmCIF, basic support to retrieve and save atomic data, will be extended.

 ## Why
 Just for fun, to play with fancy abstractions.
 But at the same time I think that using Rust in scientific computing would be really cool and this library would be needed if I where to be doing my internship in Rust.
 So by creating it I hope to extend the usability of Rust a little bit more.
 Since Nature published an [article](https://www.nature.com/articles/d41586-020-03382-2) (technology feature) which laid out the benefits of using Rust and showed that Rust is used more and more, recently I am planning on working more with Rust in scientific projects.
 And I think that the best way to help Rust move forward (in the scientific community) is by creating more support for scientific projects in Rust.